peterwiebe/game-review-blog/README.md

 - **Must** have a Build system
 - Should be built or compiled in a docker container
 - Should produce a docker container as an artifact
-- Should not have any runtime dependince (datastore needs to be in memory)
+- Should not have any runtime dependencies (datastore needs to be in memory)

 ### Expectations